DonMat/PolishIdentifierUtils-kotlin/README.md

 [![Build Status](https://travis-ci.org/DonMat/PolishIdentifiersUtils-kotlin.svg?branch=master)](https://travis-ci.org/DonMat/PolishIdentifiersUtils-kotlin)

-This is simple lightweight library written in Kotlin to manage and validates polish identification numbers like: NIP, PESEL, REGON (9-digit and 14-digit).
+This is simple lightweight library written in Kotlin to validate polish identification numbers like: NIP, PESEL, REGON (9-digit and 14-digit).

 ## Purpose of project
 It is easier to maintain validators and other utilities functions as one additional library instead of coppy&pase the same code between projects.